Privacy Policy

 Our Philosophy

 Please read the Policy carefully to ensure that you understand our practices regarding the management of any information you disclose to us.
+We reserve the right to change the Privacy Policy at any time, so please check back regularly to keep informed of updates to this Policy.

 What is ‘Personal Information’ and ‘Sensitive Information’?